Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Worked Example: Uncapacitated Facility Location

-You have m candidate warehouse sites and n customers.
+Consider m candidate warehouse sites and n customers.
 Opening warehouse i costs fi.
 Serving customer j from warehouse i costs cij.
 Each customer must be served by exactly one open warehouse.

 Variables: